What to Look for in a Hyperbaric Chamber

 If you’re wondering what to look for in a hyperbaric chamber, start with where it’s made.
 American-made hyperbaric chambers are built under strict FDA guidelines, ensuring exceptional hyperbaric chamber quality control and consistent safety standards.
 There are only three Hyperbaric Chamber brands that are approved by the FDA and built in the USA: Newtowne Hyperbarics, Summit to Sea, and Oxyhealth.

-In contrast, many imported chambers—especially those offering above 1.3 ATA—are manufactured in unregulated environments.
-These overseas options, from places like China, often lack clear safety protocols, return policies, and reliable customer support.
+In contrast, most imported chambers—especially those offering above 1.3 ATA—are manufactured in unregulated environments.
+These overseas options, mostly from China, often lack clear safety protocols, return policies, and reliable customer support and repair facilities.
 From mismatched specifications and poor build quality to electrical failures and missing components, buyers frequently face serious issues without any recourse.

 Just as important as choosing the right manufacturer is choosing a trusted source to buy from.
 Unlike many dealers who’ve only been around a year or two, Hyperbaric Central has more than a decade of experience helping clients navigate the hyperbaric chamber market.
 We’re not just a retailer—we’re a trusted, long-term partner, here to support you long after your purchase.
 We are deeply committed to giving accurate information and constantly educating customers so that you stay in control of your health decisions.